All Products

 CaHttpSchema

-The protocol that is used to send the request.
+The protocol used to call the API.

-Valid values: http, https, and ws
+Valid values: http, https, ws

 CaClientUa

-The UserAgent header of the client.
+The User-Agent header of the client.

 Pass the value that is uploaded by the client.